Košice–Vienna broad-gauge line: History of the project

 The idea of building a Russian gauge broad-gauge railway line from Haniska pri Košiciach station to Eastern Europe was first suggested by Russian Railways CEO Vladimir Yakunin in May 2006 at the Strategic Partnership 1520 international forum.
 In 2008, Russia, Ukraine, Slovakia and Austria set up a joint company to build the broad-gauge line from the Slovak city of Košice to the international logistics terminal in Vienna.
 The company was given the name Breitspur Planungsgesellschaft mbH and is equally owned by the national railway companies of the participating countries (ÖBB, ŽSR, UZ and Russian Railways).

 On 6 April 2010, a four-party agreement was signed between the participating countries.
 Russia was represented at that meeting by its president, Dmitry Medvedev.

 In December 2010 Roland Berger Strategy Consultants completed a project feasibility study.
 According to the published findings of this study, there are no technical or legal barriers to implementing the project.

 In June 2012, a delegation from the EU led by Transport Commissioner Siim Kallas voiced its support for the project at a conference in Sochi.

 In August 2013, the participating countries announced a tender for technical design work on the project infrastructure.

 In March 2014, Russian Railways CEO Vladimir Yakunin announced a project to link Europe and Asia via a multi-purpose transport corridor known as the Trans-European Development Belt.
 The project envisages laying not only long-distance railway lines, but also pipelines for the transportation of oil, gas, water and power, as well as all types of communication from the Pacific Ocean to the Atlantic.

-In May 2021, the Austrian government stated that it has no plans to approve the construction of the line.
+A Russian invasion of Ukraine took place in February 2014; in February 2022, Russia commenced a further land and airborne assault on eastern, central and Western Ukraine.
+Since that time, there has been no progress on the project.
+In May 2021, the Austrian government stated that it has no plans to approve the construction of the line. ÖBB withdrew from the joint planning company in 2022.